January 4th, 2025

 Are you stressing about creating the perfect experience for Valentine’s Day?
 Maybe it’s because you’re trying to impress a new flame, preparing to pop the question, or maybe you’re looking to liven things up with your longtime sweetie.
 Either way, if you’re reading this, you’re already ahead of the game because it means that you’re considering whisking your lover away to McMinnville, the heart of Oregon’s wine country.
 Whatever you do while you’re here, we’re fairly certain you can’t go wrong.
 So relax, because in McMinnville, you’ll find that it’s actually quite easy to find that sweet spot.

-Red Hills Kitchen: Kick off the evening with a romantic happy hour at Red Hills Kitchen, located in the delightfully swanky Atticus Hotel.
-Since they’re believed to be an aphrodisiac, a tray of NW oysters on the half shell are in order.
-Be sure to pair them with the Argyle sparkling wine to get those romantic vibes bubbling up.
+Pinch: Kick off the evening at Pinch, located in the heart of downtown on Davis.
+Since they’re believed to be an aphrodisiac, their oysters in the shell are in order.
+Be sure to pair them with a glass of Prosecco to get those romantic vibes bubbling up.

-Troon Biodynamic Wine Bar: For some, Valentine’s Day has a reputation for being a consumerist holiday created by greeting card companies.
+Troon Biodynamic Wine Bar: For some, Valentine’s Day is nothing but a consumerist holiday created by greeting card companies.
 If this rings true to you, don’t rest on your laurels and nix the whole idea of wining and dining your beloved on this holiday.
-Instead, make your way down Third Street to Troon Vineyard’s newly opened tasting room where you can feel good about your consumption of wine.
+Instead, make your way down 3rd Street to Troon Vineyard’s tasting room where you can feel good about your consumption of wine.
 In doing so, you’ll be supporting a winery that is biodynamically certified, requiring them to adhere to strict environmental and production standards.
 Additionally, Troon is among the first wineries in the world to earn their ROC certification, which adds strident social standards as well.
 Plant yourselves in one of their welcoming, warmly lit hideaways, where you can choose from several flights to share, steal a kiss between sips, and enjoy those warm fuzzies.

 One of the seating nooks at Troon tasting room.
 There is a couch and a chair to sit in with an ottoman and table.
 Warm lighting and a lit wooden art piece are on the walls.